zulip/zulip/docs/production/deployment.md

 #### Step 3: Configure Zulip to use the Postgres database

-In `/etc/zulip/settings.py` on your Zulip server, configure the following settings with details for how to connect to your postgres server.
+In `/etc/zulip/settings.py` on your Zulip server, configure the following settings with details for how to connect to your Postgres server.
 Your database provider should provide these details.

-* `REMOTE_POSTGRES_HOST`: Name or IP address of the postgres server.
+* `REMOTE_POSTGRES_HOST`: Name or IP address of the Postgres server.
-* `REMOTE_POSTGRES_PORT`: Port on the postgres server.
+* `REMOTE_POSTGRES_PORT`: Port on the Postgres server.
 * `REMOTE_POSTGRES_SSLMODE`: SSL Mode used to connect to the server.

 If you're using password authentication, you should specify the